-Editing is the last opportunity to shape a story and because of this, Jordan views editing as a creative role instead of a technical role.
+Editing is the last opportunity to shape a story and because of this, MAKE/’s film editor Jordan Graff views editing as a creative role instead of a technical role.
 For nearly a decade Jordan used that opportunity to focus on the ideas and emotions behind what’s being created to become an advocate for the audience and their experience when watching the finished piece.

 While most of the filmmaking process is additive, editing is subtractive.
 Jordan’s process largely revolves around distilling all the material created in the earlier phases of production into something with meaning that an audience can connect with.
 Sometimes it’s notes on cards or scribbled diagrams while other times it’s simply listening to interviews, but it’s all in service of understanding the story he is trying to tell.